-- Avoid contact between coolant and skin, eyes and clothing.
+Avoid contact between coolant and skin, eyes and clothing.
 If it gets into your eyes, rinse immediately with water and contact a doctor.
 Wash affected skin areas immediately with soap and water.
 If coolant is swallowed, contact a doctor immediately.
 Change clothes that have come into contact with coolants.
-Keep coolant out of the reach of children. - Reset the fuel tank. ( p.
-154)
+Keep coolant out of the reach of children.

+- Reset the fuel tank. (

+p.
+83)

+- Place a suitable container under the radiator.

 - Remove radiator cap 1.

 - Remove screw 2.

 - Completely drain the coolant.

 - Mount screw 2 with a new seal ring and tighten it.